+The financial account quantifies foreign direct investment and monetary flows into and out of a nation's financial markets.
 The net borrowing balance of the financial account reached US\$1.5 billion as of December 31, 2015, a decrease of US\$2.2 billion, as compared to US\$3.8 billion as of December 31, 2014.
 The decrease was mainly due to the reduction of liabilities following the advance payment of the accumulated debt with PetroCaribe, which resulted in a write-off of US\$2.1 billion (excluding interest) for the Republic.
 For more information, see "Public Sector Debt-External Debt-Paris Club and Other Bilateral Lenders."